-DIVISION OF PARKS AND RECREATION (DPR)
+DIVISION OF PARKS AND RECREATION (NC STATE PARKS)

 - a.
-Evacuation of State parks when threats exist to public safety. - b.
-Coordination with other law enforcement agencies. - c.
+Evacuate state parks when threats exist to public safety. - b.
+Coordinate with other law enforcement agencies. - c.
 Provide areas on park property for use as assembly or staging areas for equipment and personnel. - d.
-Provide transportation and communication within State park areas. - e.
+Provide transportation and communication within state park areas.

+- e.
 Determine access points and routes least likely to harm park facilities and advise SERT Leader of same. - f.
-Provide a liaison to SERT authorized to grant permission for response and cleanup activities as well as issue any required permits concerning State park facilities.
+Provide a liaison to SERT authorized to grant permission for response and cleanup activities as well as issue any required permits concerning state park facilities. - g.

-g.
 Provide liaison and carry out technical consultations with US National Park Service if a national park/seashore is threatened.